Skiing the Tordrillos: Less About the Snow & More About the People

 Packing your bags for a glacier trip is an important task.
 You will be dropped off by plane into an environment where modern day humans have not typically lived.
 You will be outside of your normal comfort zone, and everything you pack has a purpose, often times that is to keep you alive.

 Other times, that purpose is to make an uncomfortable situation as comfortable as you can so that you can enjoy your environment without the voluntary sufferfest that may ensue should you not pack properly.
 There are only a few items that no matter the purpose, always make the packing list.
 One of course would be Darn Tough’s Merino Wool ski socks.
-You can guarantee that I always have a pair of the Outer Limits packed, the perfect sock for a crucial job.
+You can guarantee that I always have a pair of the Outer Limits packed, the perfect women's wool ski socks for a crucial job.

 Michelle Parker pulling out the Outer Limits ski socks, getting ready to ski